rfitak/HouseWren_Transcriptome/snp-calling.md

  602259 SnpCluster
 ```

-## Step 2:  Additional SNP filtering to a final set of robust SNPs to submit for Sequenom genotyping
+## Step 2:  Additional SNP filtering
+This section passes all the variants through additional checks to identify a final set of robust SNPs to submit for Sequenom genotyping.